Finally our Google Home supports Philips Hue scenes natively! Still, if this feature does not work for you, here’s a workaround.

 Repeat the process above for every scene you would like to speech-enable with Google Home.

-So this is the “official” workaround by Philips to support scenes in the Google Assistant.
+So this was the “official” workaround by Philips to support scenes in the Google Assistant.
 I believe we all agree, that it’s rather tedious to workaround this way.

 - Natural Light with Smart Lighting